vhiz/social_api/README.md

 http://localhost:3000/api/post
 ```

-to create a post You just need to provide the description like this but you first need to login
+to create a post You just need to describe this but you first need to login

 ```
 {
-  "desc":"My first post"
+  "desc": "My first post"
 }
 ```

-### GET USER FOLLOWING POST
+### GET THE USER FOLLOWING THE POST

 ```
 Request: GET